Red Angus Association of America (RAAA)

 The Red Angus Association of America allows members to download their own EPD file.
 If you have questions regarding how to obtain this file, please email [email protected] attention Kenda Ponder at the Breed Association.

-After you download the unopened EPD file, open your CattleMax account > click on the Cattle tab > View all Groups and Interfaces > your association > Import EPDs > Browse > choose the EPD file saved on your computer > place a checkmark if you want to use the Update Performance feature > Import EPDs.
+After you download the unopened EPD file, open your CattleMax account > click on the Cattle tab > Industry Data Interfaces > your association > Import EPDs > Browse > choose the EPD file saved on your computer > place a checkmark if you want to use the Update Performance feature > Import EPDs.

 If you have any questions or concerns, please contact us at [email protected] or 1-800-641-2343 for assistance.